-Basic Chicken Stir Fry is quickly made using seasonal vegetables, an easy chicken marinade and a simple gravy that can be adjusted to suit your taste.
-I just love making stir fry at home.
+Basic Chicken Stir Fry is quickly made using seasonal vegetables, an easy chicken marinade, and a simple gravy that can be adjusted to suit your taste.
+I love making stir fry at home.
 I can control all the ingredients and the amount of sodium.
-For a company worthy meal serve with homemade crab rangoon and pork dumplings.

 Do you like stir fry but worry that you are not quite sure what you are doing?
 This Easy Basic Chicken Stir Fry will start you in the right direction.
-With a few helpful hints and some good advice anyone can make better than take out stir fry right at home.
+With a few helpful hints and some good advice, anyone can make better than take-out stir fry right at home.
 The other huge advantage to cooking your own stir fry meals is that you control the ingredients.
 If you don’t like onions substitute snow peas or water chestnuts.
-Are you on a sodium restricted diet?
+Are you on a sodium-restricted diet?
 You can reduce the amount of soy sauce by half and make up the flavor by adding minced garlic or more sambel oleck to the gravy.

 How to make Easy Basic Chicken Stir Fry